Segregation of chemicals

 - do not store chemicals alphabetically.

 More information for each hazard group and respective precautions can be found here.
 Chemical storage compatibility by chemical group can be found here and here.
-But, more importantly, official documents, i.e. Safety Data Sheets (section 7) should be consulted for chemical storage.
+But, more importantly, the Safety Data Sheets (section 7) should be consulted for chemical storage as they are to include information specific for the chemical.